msrose/denote/README.md

 npm install
 ```

-Before submitting a pull request, make sure all of the tests pass,
+Before submitting a pull request, make sure that the code conforms to the
-and that the code conforms to the eslint configuration for this project:
+eslint configuration for this project, and that all the tests pass:

 ```
-npm test
-npm run lint
+npm run lint && npm run test:all
 ```